Q: "Decimation", "Reduction", "Simplification". Are these all the same?

 Q: Why does my model look very bad after simplification, no matter how much I try to tweak the various options?
 Is there any way to get good results from a model like this?

-A: It is likely that the original mesh has a messy polygonal structure, which wreaks havoc on the reduction algorithm.
+A: It is likely that the original mesh has a messy polygonal topology, which wreaks havoc on the reduction algorithm.
 The ideal mesh for reduction is one that is well connected and its properties are well shared.
 The way to test this is to inspect the polygon information of a mesh.
 If a triangular mesh has N number of vertices, it should have about 2N polygons (1N for a quad mesh) and not much more than N number of any attribute.
 If there are much less than 2N polygons, that means the polygons are not well connected and many vertices are not shared well.
 There are too many boundary edges which require too many constraints, and the object can't really be kept coherent.
 If there is much more than N number of any particular attribute, that means that property is not shared well at all the vertices, therefore a lot of material boundary constraints will be inserted at the discontinuities, which can distort the reduced geometry.
 An effective solution in these cases is to run some polygon processing routines on the mesh before, and possibly even after reduction.
 Simply using the default options of the indexed polygons manipulation function dialog box will usually work well.

-A: The "Expert Level Polygon Reduction Amount " error bound is probably too low for your particular model (1000), raise it to some huge number like 1000000.
+A: The "Geometric Error Tolerance " error bound is probably too low for your particular model.

 Q: How can I apply polygon reduction in a batch fashion to all 3D files I have in one directory?

-A: You can apply polygon reduction during the Batch 3D Conversion process by enabling the "Perform Polygon Reduction on Each Model" option on the batch 3d conversion options dialog box.
+A: You can apply polygon reduction during the Batch 3D Conversion process by enabling the "Perform Polygon Reduction on Each Model" option on the batch 3D conversion options dialog box.